Kris Jenner Not Engaged to Corey Gamble

 Meanwhile, a shocked Gamble looked on, seemingly nervously, from the wings of the studio.

-Jenner also refused to answer an earlier question Corden posed when he asked which of her daughter's she'd cut from KUWTK if she had to choose.
+Jenner also refused to answer an earlier question Corden posed when he asked which of her daughters she'd cut from KUWTK if she had to choose.

 After thinking for a long time, Jenner took a long swig from the sardine smoothie and then washed it down with a glass of water while flipping Corden off.